CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 # Local Inference Models

-Last updated: 2026-08-30
+Last updated: 2026-09-17

 ## Safety scope

 All catalogue models and generated reports are research-use drafts.
 They are not clinically approved and require qualified review and independent verification.

-## Public catalogue (schema 3)
+## Public catalogue (typed, immutable policy)

 `GET /api/inference/models` always exposes exactly five public entries.
-Each entry is pinned to the commit recorded in `settings/inference_models.json`; the catalogue is not changed when local files are removed.
+Each entry is pinned to the revision declared in the typed definitions at `app/server/configurations/inference_models.py`; the catalogue is not changed when local files are removed.
+The definitions are reviewed application policy, not user settings and not a runtime JSON file.

 | Model | Positioning | Demand and storage | Anatomy / access |
 | --- | --- | --- | --- |